-10. GOOD NEIGHBOUR POLICY
+10 GOOD NEIGHBOUR POLICY

 Students will be expected to be mindful of the proximity of neighbours both within the properties and in the wider community.
-Particular attention is drawn to students resident in outlying hostels which are in a non-academic environment.
+This is particularly important for students resident in outlying hostels which are in a non-academic environment.
 The College takes a particularly serious view of student misbehaviour which inconveniences other members of the College or its neighbours.